-In QSB, quantum entropy is generated by utilizing a Quantum Random Number Generator (QRNG) that is embedded within the pQKD devices (see "Quantum Cryptography Migration System" section) present at each node.
+In QSB, quantum entropy is generated by utilizing a Quantum Random Number Generator (QRNG) embedded within the pQKD devices (see the "Quantum Cryptography Migration System" section) present at each node.

-The main purpose of the QRNG is to generate secure PSK-type keys for communication within the QSB, as elaborated in the previous section.
-Additionally, the QRNG is employed for the selection of nodes responsible for PSK creation.
+The primary purpose of the QRNG is to generate secure PSK-type keys for communication within the QSB, as elaborated in the previous section.
+Additionally, we incorporated QRNG-generated randomness into a Substrate pallet as an analog of the RANDAO solution, which is well-known in Ethereum networks.
+Each node possessing an embedded pQKD device participates in the RANDAO campaign for every block.
+Then, all the numbers are combined, and one random number is generated at runtime.
+We use this number for the selection of nodes responsible for PSK creation, but it can also be used for various applications in other pallets or smart contracts within the QSB blockchain.

-Furthermore, quantum entropy plays a crucial role in the signature algorithm (CRYSTALS-Dilithium) within the QSB.
+Furthermore, quantum entropy plays a crucial role in the signature algorithm (CRYSTALS-Dilithium).

 It also has the potential to contribute to the consensus algorithm.
 As the QSB is built upon the Substrate framework, its consensus algorithms utilize Verifiable Random Functions (VRF), as introduced in the "Role of Randomness in Blockchains" subsection, particularly in the Proof-of-Stake (PoS) algorithm and its variants.
-VRFs facilitate the unbiased and random selection of validators or block producers while ensuring the selection process remains verifiable and resistant to tampering.
-This is essential for upholding the security and decentralization of the network.

-At the time of writing, the integration of QRNG with VRFs has not been implemented yet.
-This feature is planned for inclusion in the next iteration of QSB development.
-Additionally, we have plans to incorporate QRNG-generated randomness for an analog of the RANDAO solution, which is well-known in Ethereum networks.
+A Verifiable Random Function (VRF) does not rely on a source of randomness to produce its output.
+Instead, it uses a cryptographic algorithm that generates an output that appears random to anyone who doesn't possess the private key.
+The algorithm is deterministic: given the same input and the same private key, it will always produce the same output.
+Because of this, we plan to replace VRF with our RANDAO implementation in the future to utilize QRNG in the QSB consensus model.
+At the time of writing, the integration of RANDAO into the Substrate consensus has not yet been implemented.
+This feature is planned for inclusion in the next iteration of the QSB development.
+Despite this, we are also planning the use of QRNG, particularly form the pQKD local devices as a source of high entropy seed for VRFs.